karthikeyanj08/React-project/README.md

 Pizza restaurent website:
- click to view the live project:http: "localhost:3000"
+ click to view the live project: "http://localhost:3000/"

 UI of the project: